 PCCs may be issued by local, state, or federal authorities.
-In India, you can request a police certificate online from the Passport office or at your local police station if you are a resident of Delhi.
+As an Indian, you can request an Indian PCC online from the Passport office or at your local police station if you are a resident of Delhi.
 Use this tool to look up the application process for other countries.

 You should request a PCC from any country that you’ve traveled or resided in for longer than 6 months – even if it was not 6 months in a row, and even if there is no official record of your visit, such as a permanent address or history of employment.
 Your visa application may be denied if you don’t submit the proper PCCs.
 If your certificate is not in English or French, you’ll need to submit a translation along with the original document.

-Canada has strict guidelines on who may and may not enter the country.
+So, why do you need an Indian PCC for Canada immigration?
+This is because of Canada’s strict guidelines on who may and may not enter the country.
 While having a police record is not automatically grounds for denial of a visa, some criminal activities are taken very seriously by the Canadian immigration authorities, including:

 - War crimes